JD95/write-you-a-tic-tac-toe/README.md

 So Computer is *either* a `Desktop` *or* a `Phone`.

-In order to work with product types you'll need to use case expressions because you can't know exactly which version of Computer it is beforehand.
+In order to work with sum types you'll need to use case expressions because you can't know exactly which version of Computer it is beforehand.

 ```haskell
 upgrade :: Computer -> Computer